PaulieC/rls-c/README.md

-game-framework
+###Adaptable R.P.S.

-Provides a robust game framework for hosting competitions of games akin to Rock Paper Scissors.
+>Provides a robust game framework for hosting competitions of games akin to Rock Paper Scissors.
 In such games, players move simultaneously and the rules of the game decide who wins.
+This framework will be able to recover from network issues and support player ai.